msoneal0/Cmdr/docs/README.md

     * reply = 2, means the client is acceptable but the host will now send it's Pem formatted SSL cert data in a ```HOST_CERT``` mrci frame just after sending it's header.
 After receiving the cert, the client will then need to send a STARTTLS signal using this cert.
     * reply = 4, means the host was unable to find the SSL cert associated with the common name sent by the client.
 The session will auto close at this point.

-* **major**, **minor**, **path** these 3 numeric values are the host version number that also use a 3 number versioning system.
+* **major**, **minor**, **tcp_rev**, **mod_rev** these 4 numeric values are the host version number that uses a 4 number versioning system.
 This can be used by the client to setup backwards compatibility or determine of if supports the host at all.
-If not supported, the client can simply disconnect form the host.
+If not supported, the client can simply disconnect form the host and display an error to the user.

 * **sesId** is the session id.
 It is a unique 224bit sha3 hash that can be used by the host and client to uniquely identify the current session or past sessions.